How to Book a Mover

 Here's a dilemma you might not have considered.
 Should the tip be part of the final bill or a separate transaction?
 Tips are considered taxable income for movers.
 This is something to consider when deciding how much to tip.
 Adding it to the bill might seem convenient, but it could get lost in the shuffle of administrative work.
 A separate tip, handed directly to the movers, ensures that your gratitude goes straight to those who did the heavy lifting.
 It's a direct "thank you," no detours.

 You've got your boxes, and the movers are doing their thing.
 But wait, they're also packing and unpacking for you?
 That's a game-changer.
-While the standard tip covers the basics, these extra services deserve a little more.
+While the standard tip covers the basics, these extra services deserve more.
 Think of it as a bonus for their attention to detail.
 If they're wrapping your dishes like they're made of gold and unpacking with the precision of a surgeon, an extra 5-10% on top of your standard tip is a solid way to say, "I see you, and I appreciate the extra mile."

-If your movers are giving up their holiday to help you start yours in a new place, that's commitment.
+If your movers give up their holiday to help you start yours in a new place, that's commitment.
 You might be wondering, "Should I tip more?"
 The answer is a resounding yes.
 An extra $20 per mover is a small price for their sacrifice.
 It's not just about the money; it's a heartfelt "thank you" that goes beyond the standard tip, especially when they could be home with their families.

 Yes, tipping is expected in the U.S., even for movers.
 Not tipping may seem disrespectful, since it can come across as not appreciating their hard work.